Anishaagupta/SignUpForm/README.md

 Do "npm start" in the VS code terminal.
 Then register yourself there.

-Login and Input url with "url1" and "url2" in the input boxes in the Navbar of Profile Page
+Login and Input url including "url1" and "url2" in the input boxes in the Navbar of Profile Page